2020PB/police-brutality/reports/California.md

 * https://www.foxla.com/news/i-felt-like-i-was-on-the-timeline-to-my-death-local-man-speaks-out-after-weekend-protest-ends-in-violence

-### Riot police fire tear gas at peaceful protest, then use mace to corral protestors | May 30th
+### Riot police fire tear gas at peaceful protest, then use mace to corral protesters | May 30th

 Footage shows a peaceful protest opposite a police line.
-Around 50 seconds, police fire tear gas behind protestors, trapping them between tear gas and the police line.
-Police tell protestors to move, but protestors insist they cannot leave because of the gas behind them.
-Around 1:40, police then pepper spray protestors, forcing them to retreat into the tear gas.
+Around 50 seconds, police fire tear gas behind protesters, trapping them between tear gas and the police line.
+Police tell protesters to move, but protesters insist they cannot leave because of the gas behind them.
+Around 1:40, police then pepper spray protesters, forcing them to retreat into the tear gas.

 tags: tear-gas, mace, pepper-spray, spray, protester